adblockplus/adblockplus/README.md

 the extension, the tests can be executed in the latest stable Chrome browser by running `npm run test:end-to-end`.

+Allure reporter is used for displaying the results after the execution has been completed.
+The report can be generated and opened using the `npm run test:generate-and-open-report` command.
+To clean up previous results and reports before the new test execution, run `npm run test:cleanup-reports`.

 ### Linting

 You can lint all files via `npm run lint` or lint only specific file types: